OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 {{ page.period }}

-- Location: Gent?
-Brussel?
+- Location: Brussels

-- Dates: end of April? maybe May (depends on reviewers' availabilities)
+- Dates: 26th April 2017 (preceded by two days of rehearsals and meetings)

 See also the [README](https://github.com/OpenDreamKit/OpenDreamKit/#organization-of-official-meetings)